 Pilates can be a good alternative to focus on core alignment, control and coordination.
 It can compliment a running programme by increasing core and lower limb stability and strength in low impact then progressing to more dynamic movement patterns.

 When a runner is overloaded is it important to re-assess running technique, volume, load and strength deficits.
 Often a reduction in training load is needed or a rest day put in rather than a complete ban on running.

-Rest days are an ideal time to be receiving Sports Massage.
+Rest days are an ideal time to be receiving Soft Tissue Therapy.
 The frequency of your visits is often dependant on training volume and distance; if you have a high training volume (training more than 4 times a week) and once you start to get past 12 – 13mile distances on long runs we advise coming in weekly, if your volume is less, or you are doing runs under 12 – 13miles you may want to extend your massage sessions to every 3 – 4 weeks.
-As your Marathon date draws closer (6weeks away from an event) your Sports Massage sessions want to be scheduled weekly.
+As your Marathon date draws closer (6weeks away from an event) your Soft Tissue Therapy sessions want to be scheduled weekly.